zeryabmoussaoui/SVD-Golub-Kahan/README.md

 It's compatible with all m-file interpreter (Matlab, GNU Octave, Scilab).
 However, GNU Octave is recommended.
 It's free, open-source and native in many Linux distibutions.

+To use it, just download [svd2.m](./svd2.m) file and execute it on your m-file interpreter.

 ## How does it work ?

 The method is described in the following article : [GOLUB-KAHAN-1965](./GOLUB-KAHAN-1965.pdf)